 A peculiar experience of crossing over a stream in an urban metropolis Source: https://inhabitat.com

-This riverfront space provides an escape in the heart of the city, it is a now a site for flourishing flea markets, major events and art installations.
+This riverfront space provides an escape in the heart of the city, it is now a site for flourishing flea markets, major events, and art installations.
 It has made the surrounding areas thrive and is a safe, accessible to all haven amidst the chaos of the city.

 The Riverpark well-lit and active even at night

 Superkilen in Copenhagen, Denmark is a contemporary public space with a surrealistic aesthetic.
-A mile-long park envisioned to support diversity, the project is a unique collaboration between an architecture, landscape and art firm- BIG (Bjarke Ingles Group), Topotek1 and SUPERFLEX.
-It is this unique confluence which has yielded in this heterotopic urban park which combines park benches from Brazil, playground slides from Chernobyl, neon signages from the Middle East etc. in a curved landscape folding in pedestrian paths, bike tracks, etc.
+A mile-long park envisioned to support diversity, the project is a unique collaboration between architecture, landscape and art firm- BIG (Bjarke Ingles Group), Topotek1 and SUPERFLEX.
+It is this unique confluence that has yielded in this heterotopic urban park which combines park benches from Brazil, playground slides from Chernobyl, neon signages from the Middle East, etc. in a curved landscape folding in pedestrian paths, bike tracks, etc.

 The black square with its undulating topography